This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Rinse the swai fish fillets with cold water.
-Pat dry with paper towels.
-Seasoned both sides of the fish with salt and ground black pepper.
+- Rinse the swai fish fillets with cold water and pat them dry with paper towels.
+Season both sides of the fish with salt and ground black pepper.

-- Heat up a skillet on medium-high heat.
-Add the vegetable oil.
-Pan fry the Swai fish fillet, about 1-2 minutes on each side.
-Turn the fish over gently and pan fry the other side until both sides are light brown with slightly crispy edges.
-Dish out on a plate.
+- Heat a skillet over medium-high heat.
+Add the vegetable oil and pan-fry the seasoned swai fillets for about 1–2 minutes on each side.
+Turn the fish over gently and pan-fry the other side until both sides are light brown with slightly crispy edges.
+Transfer to a plate.

-- In a sauce pan, heat the melted butter, then add the white wine and lemon juice.
-Add a pinch of salt.
-As soon as the sauce bubbles, turn off the heat.
-Drizzle the sauce on the fish, garnish with parsley and serve immediately.
+- In a saucepan, heat the melted butter, then add the white wine, lemon juice, and a pinch of salt.
+Once the sauce bubbles, turn off the heat.
+Drizzle the sauce over the fish, garnish with parsley, and serve immediately.

 Notes